 Marketing is an investment, not an expense.
 An email marketing campaign, for example, can generate $36 for every $1 spent.
-If you’re bleeding money on marketing your construction business and aren’t seeing results, then there’s likely a disconnect between your marketing plan and its execution.
+If you’re bleeding money on marketing your construction business and aren’t seeing results, then there’s likely a disconnect between your marketing strategy and its execution.

 It seems like a lot of money, but if you’re a new and emerging brand or don’t have a digital presence, you need upfront investment to capture the market, especially if customers don’t know who you are.

 Once your construction business has a robust digital presence, you can scale back on marketing spending.
 It’s helpful to build your marketing budget by identifying your goals, understanding your target audience, and selecting the best marketing channels to reach your audience.

 Suppose you’re a small firm with a limited budget.
 In that case, we’d recommend first developing a mobile-friendly website that forms the foundation of a strong online presence and informs subsequent construction advertising ideas.